-When Hemingway wasn't drinking, he enjoyed fishing the waters of the Florida Keys.
+When Hemingway wasn't drinking or writing, he enjoyed fishing the waters of the Florida Keys.

-An interesting book about that time that includes some of the works by the authors is "The Key West Reader" by Kevin McCarthy.
+Interesting books about that time that includes some of the works by the authors is "The Key West Reader" by George Murphy and the "Book Lover's Guide to Florida" by Kevin McCarthy.

 In the years before and during World War Two the military buildup of the island began in earnest.
 It's strategic location was perfect for both US Navy vessels and aircraft.

 The military need for potable drinking water was a fortunate circumstance for residents of Key West and all the Florida Keys.

 The U.S. Navy developed a well field in Florida City on the mainland, and installed pumping stations and an 18 inch water line along the length of the Keys.

 The first water to reach Key West in the pipeline arrived in 1942.